List of Coronation Street characters introduced in 1960: David Barlow

 David Barlow was played by Alan Rothwell for a period of eight years between 1960 and 1968.

 David was born on 4 July 1942 in Weatherfield, Lancashire.
 The Barlow family at 3 Coronation Street consisted of David, his academic older brother Ken (William Roache), his mother Ida (Noel Dyson) and his absent father Frank (Frank Pemberton), who was away fighting in World War II until 1945.

 David was an apprentice engineer but he wanted to pursue a career in football.
 He signed for Weatherfield County FC and in his first match he scored the only goal.
 He was one of the team's best players and in June a Second Division London team wanted to transfer David and offered £1,000 to sign him.
 David left Weatherfield to play for the team and did not return until 1963, except for a brief trip up for Ida's funeral which he watched from afar.
 By 1963, he was quite well off financially and did not fit in with the locals.

 He next visited over Christmas 1964 and stayed with Ken and his wife, Valerie (Anne Reid).
 He did not tell them that he was suspended from playing for accepting a bribe, but by February was cleared.
 He was off the field again in April after tearing a ligament and stayed with the Barlows so he could date Irma Ogden (Sandra Gough), who he started seeing during his previous visit.
 By now, Frank had moved away, and Ken was David's only family in the area.
 David announced he was retiring from football but took a job as player-coach for Weatherfield Athletic.
 He was also contracted to write for a football gossip column in the Weatherfield Advertiser.

 Fun-loving Irma was flattered by David's interest in her and was receptive to his advances.
-He wanted to move the relationship to the next level and asked her to marry him when the street residents went a trip to the Blue John Mines.
+He wanted to move the relationship to the next level and asked her to marry him when the street residents went on a trip to the Blue John Mines.
 Irma accepted.

 David had big plans for them to move to Cheshire and Irma's parents, Stan (Bernard Youens) and Hilda Ogden (Jean Alexander), were keen for her to have the well-off lifestyle they could not provide.
 Irma's parents were an old-fashioned couple and Stan hit Irma when he found David in Irma's bedroom.
 David convinced Irma they should marry quietly and without telling their families, but everybody found out anyway and surprised them by showing up for a reception.